The Ultimate Guide to Soda Blasting: Everything You Need to Know

 Can soda blasting remove rust?

 Soda blasting is only useful for removing light surface rust.
 It will not bring the surface back to bare metal.
-Dustless Blasting with recycled glass will be extremely effective for removing rust.
+Dustless Blasting with recycled crushed glass is a more efficient and effective method for rust removal.

 The Dustless Blasting Business Opportunity

-If you're ready for a change and want to control your future – Dustless Blasting is pioneering a brand new industry – mobile blasting and cleaning.
+If you're ready for a change and want to control your future – Dustless Blasting is pioneering a brand new industry – mobile surface preparation and cleaning.
 With versatile equipment that is made to move, you can offer a wide variety of onsite services.

 Here is what inspired us to create this exciting business opportunity: